syncfusion-content/maui-docs/MAUI/Circular-Charts/Explode.md

 documentation: ug
 ---

-# Explode segments in .NET MAUI Chart
+# Explode segments in .NET MAUI SfCircularChart

 Exploding a segment is used to pull attention to a specific area of the circular chart.
 The following properties are used to explode the segments in the circular chart.

 * [ExplodeIndex](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.PieSeries.html#Syncfusion_Maui_Charts_PieSeries_ExplodeIndex) - Used to explode any specific segment.
 * [ExplodeRadius](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.PieSeries.html#Syncfusion_Maui_Charts_PieSeries_ExplodeRadius) - Used to define the explode distance.
+* [ExplodeOnTouch](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.PieSeries.html#Syncfusion_Maui_Charts_PieSeries_ExplodeOnTouch) - Enables the segment to be exploded on touch/tap interaction.

 {% tabs %}